The Daily Texan

 The Daily Texan is the student newspaper of the University of Texas at Austin.
-It is one of the largest college newspapers in the United States, with a daily circulation of roughly 12,000 during the fall and spring semesters, and it is among the oldest student newspapers in the South.
+It is one of the largest college newspapers in the United States, with a daily circulation of roughly 12,000 during the fall and spring semesters, and is among the oldest student newspapers in the South.

 The Texan is entirely student-run and independent from the university, although its operations are overseen by Texas Student Media, an entity with faculty, student, and newspaper industry representatives.

-The paper has won more national, regional, and state awards than any other college newspaper in America and counts 25 Pulitzer Prize winners among its former staffers.

 History

 The Texan's origins date back to October 1900, with the merger of two privately owned weekly newspapers, The Ranger (est. 1897) (which had succeeded The Alcalde, which published from 1895–1897) and The Ranger and the Calendar (1889–1900).
 In 1902 The Texan was taken over by the Student Association.
 From 1900–1907, the newspaper came out weekly; and from 1907–1913 The Texan was published semiweekly.
 In 1913, the student body voted to publish the paper each weekday, and The Daily Texan was born on September 24, 1913.